Your investment

 - your selected marginal tax rate

-- the proposed minimum 30% CGT rate
+- the 30% minimum CGT rate

 - Marginal tax rates include the 2% Medicare levy, unless excluded in tax situation settings.
 The rates currently used are: